Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability

 The Commissioners are required to provide an interim report by 30 October 2020, and a final report by 29 April 2022.

+The final report was presented to Parliament and the public 29 September 2023.

 At the time of its establishment, information about the Royal Commission was issued in AUSLAN and in easy read formats.

 Background

 Terms of reference

 On 4 April 2019, the Governor-General of the Commonwealth of Australia, General The Hon.
 Sir Peter Cosgrove AK, MC (Ret'd) issued Commonwealth letters patent appointing The Hon.
 Ronald Sackville, Ms Barbara Bennett, Dr Rhonda Galbally, Ms Andrea Mason, Mr Alastair McEwin and The Hon.
-John Ryan as Commissioners and detailing the Commission's terms of reference.
+John Ryan as Commissioners and detailing the commission's terms of reference.

 The Commissioners were appointed to be a Commission of inquiry, and required and authorised to inquire into the following matters: